Kludex/fastapi-docker-debug/README.md

 docker-compose -f docker-compose.debug.yaml up
 ```

 Ok, what's happening?
-Looks like the process is hanging, did I do something wrong?
+Looks like the process is hanging, but don't worry!

-NO!!!
-Calm down.

-Now that the execution is hanging, **go to your VSCode** and press **F5**.
+**Go to your VSCode** and press **F5**.

-Our debugger is connected!
+At this point, our debugger is connected!
 You now can add [breaking points](https://docs.microsoft.com/en-us/visualstudio/debugger/using-breakpoints?view=vs-2019) and debug your applications! 😙

 ## License 📖